Enoch Andoh

-He began his career in his native Ghana with Hearts of Oak and King Faisal Babes, before being signed up by Portuguese club FC Porto.
+Andoh began his career in his native Ghana with Hearts of Oak and King Faisal Babes, before being signed up by Portuguese club FC Porto.
 He joined Cypriot side AEL Limassol in 2012, playing for the club in Cypriot Super Cup and Cypriot Cup final defeats before moving to England to play for Port Vale in November 2014.
-He broke into the first team in the 2015–16 season, but picked up a serious injury in October 2015, and chose to leave the club in July 2016.
+He broke into the first team in the 2015–16 season but picked up a serious injury in October 2015 and chose to leave the club in July 2016.
 He signed with Whitehawk in September 2017 and went on to join Nuneaton Borough in August 2018.
 He returned to the English Football League when he signed with Macclesfield Town in January 2019.
-He went on to play for Hednesford Town and Wealdstone, before returning to Nuneaton Borough in January 2020.
+He went on to play for Hednesford Town and Wealdstone before returning to Nuneaton Borough in January 2020.
 He moved on to Stratford Town in September 2020, then signed with Biggleswade Town in January 2022 and St Ives Town in August 2022.
+He spent two years at St Ives and then moved on to Daventry Town.
+He joined Long Buckby in July 2025.

 Club career

 Early career

-Born in Kumasi, Andoh started his professional career with Hearts of Oak, before transferring to league rivals King Faisal Babes in 2008 where he made his first-team debut.
+Born in Kumasi, Andoh started his professional career with Hearts of Oak before transferring to league rivals King Faisal Babes in 2008 where he made his first-team debut.
 Having impressed in the Ghana Premier League, he was soon linked with a move abroad, including Free State Stars in South Africa.

 In January 2011, he was sold to Portuguese club FC Porto.
 He was a key member of the club's under-19 side during the 2011–12 season, scoring seven times as the team won the Northern Section of the Under-19 Portuguese Championship.
 In the finals stage, he scored as Porto defeated arch-rivals Benfica 3–0, while the side finished the competition fourth overall.

-He signed with Cypriot First Division side AEL Limassol in 2012, and played in the Cypriot Super Cup final defeat to AC Omonia on 18 August.
+He signed with Cypriot First Division side AEL Limassol in 2012 and played in the Cypriot Super Cup final defeat to AC Omonia on 18 August.
 Head coach Jorge Costa led the club to a fifth-place finish in the 2012–13 season.
 Andoh was an unused substitute in the Cypriot Cup final defeat to Apollon Limassol at the Tsirion Stadium.
 New boss Ivaylo Petev took them to second place in the 2013–14 campaign.